Wood splitting: Firewood

 Log splitting is the act of splitting firewood from logs that have been pre-cut into sections (rounds, bolts, billets).
 This can be done by hand, using an axe or maul, or by using a mechanical log splitter.
 When splitting a log by hand, it is best to aim for the cracks (called checks), if there are any visible.
 Some types of wood are harder to split than others, including extremely hard woods, as well as types like gum which an axe will often bounce off of, and cherry, which is typically so twisted it's near impossible to get a clean split, and elm.
 Any type of wood, being thick or tall, having large knots or twisted grain can make it difficult to split.
 In some cases, it is easiest to aim for the edges and split the log into multiple pieces.
 Batoning is splitting small pieces of wood for kindling or other purposes sometimes with a batoning chisel, a special chisel with one sharp side used for splitting.

 Advantages

 The advantages of splitting wood along its grain, rather than sawing it is that the wood is much stronger.
 Due to this, it was historically used for building ships (e.g. drekars) and traditional skis.
-A defining feature of shakes, which are like shingles, are that they are split rather than sawn and because the cell structure of the wood remains intact may be more durable, and similarly trunnels when split are stronger than when sawn.
+A defining feature of shakes, which are like shingles, is that they are split rather than sawn and because the cell structure of the wood remains intact may be more durable, and similarly trunnels when split are stronger than when sawn.